 Renting a Car

-If you want to make sure you see most of what Oahu has to offer, renting a car is your best bet.
+If you want to ensure you see most of what Oahu offers, renting a car is your best bet.
 There’s simply no better way to explore.

-You can rent from all major car rental agencies at the airport, and it’s also possible to rent in Waikiki.
-To avoid higher prices, we recommend booking a car at least two weeks in advance.
+You can rent from all major car rental agencies at the airport and in Waikiki.
+We recommend booking a car at least two weeks in advance to avoid higher prices.

 Car rentals are not too expensive, but you have to add in daily parking fees.
 Nearly all hotels in Waikiki charge for parking, which is usually around $30 a day.
 Although that may sound high, trust me, you don’t want to try street parking in Waikiki.
 It’s incredibly difficult to find a spot, especially later in the day and on weekends.